 Counties with the most Opportunity Zones

 NC’s priority of geographically equitable OZ designation may encourage private investment in a wider range of communities than are currently attracting capital.
 Cities and towns with OZs stand to leverage this tool to meet their community development goals, but at this early stage it remains to be seen exactly how OZs will be activated.
 Future posts will take a closer look at particular OZs and discuss strategies local governments can apply to achieve community development goals through Opportunity Zones.
-For more about how NC local governments can take advantage of their Opportunity Zones, visit DFI’s Opportunity Zone Resource Page.
+For more about how NC local governments can take advantage of their Opportunity Zones, see Tyler Mulligan’s post, Federal Opportunity Zones: What Local Governments Need to Know, and visit DFI’s Opportunity Zone Resource Page.

 Bobby Funk is a Master’s candidate at UNC-Chapel Hill’s Department of City and Regional Planning and a Community Revitalization Fellow with the Development Finance Initiative.